thien/slowpoke.txt/Literature Survey/literature_survey.md

 This paper mentions 25 heuristics that that can be used together to create a linear combination.
 We could potentially use these heuristics in unison to create the evaluation function.

 These heuristics can be grouped depending on the state of the game.
 For instance, some heuristics would be more useful during the early-mid game, whereas other heuristics would be only useful for the end game.
 The paper suggests that this performs the strongest out of their options.

+The paper goes into further detail, suggesting that a 3-phase heuristic performs "unsurprisingly" the best out of the tested heuristics.

-> Not surprisingly, the best of all tested heuristics is E3Ph − a nonlinear 3phase heuristic.
-This result conﬁrms the common knowledge in game research thatit is advantageous to divide the entire game into phases anddevelopseparate heuristics for each part of the game.
+>This result conﬁrms the common knowledge in game research that it is advantageous to divide the entire game into phases and develop separate heuristics for each part of the game.
 Speciﬁcally it was also observed that game phases need to partition board positions space into disjoint sets.
-Otherwise the genetic process may have diﬃculties in assigning coeﬃcients for the features shared by two or more game phases.
+Otherwise the genetic process may have difficulties in assigning coefficients for the features shared by two or more game phases.

 The population will consist of coefficients of these heuristics.

->  All coeﬃcients of the heuristics were represented as a vector of real numbers whereby each number denoted a single gene (one coeﬃcient).
-In case of nonlinear heuristics, the conditions that nonlinear components consisted of were not modiﬁed by the process of evolution.

-Selection is managed by tournaments. winners of two tournaments are coupled and crossbred.
+Selection is managed by tournaments.
+The winners of two tournaments are coupled and crossbred.

 Crossover is managed by a random partition of its coefficients, with random assignments from each parent.
 The offspring would replace the weakest specimen in the population.
 Mutation occurs here are simple math operations on the coefficients.

 The Fitness Function becomes a little tricky here.